-The core indicator evaluates whether an area reflects good status by comparing the concentration to a threshold value which should not be exceeded (Good environmental status figure 1).
+The core indicator evaluates whether an area reflects good status by comparing the concentration to a threshold value which should not be exceeded (Thresholds figure 1).

-Good environmental status figure 1.
+Thresholds figure 1.
 Schematic representation of the threshold value which indicates good status when the measured concentration is below the threshold value.

-Good Environmental status table 1.
-Threshold value for the core indicator 'PCB, dioxin and furan'.
-The secondary threshold value for dioxin is not yet fully agreed in HELCOM and therefore not used in the assessment and marked .
+Thresholds table 1.
+Threshold value for the core indicator 'PCBs, dioxins and furans'.
+The secondary threshold value for the dl-PCB CB-118 is not yet fully agreed in HELCOM and therefore not used in the assessment and marked .

-Primary threshold value reference Secondary threshold value reference

-Dioxin and dioxin- Sum of PCDD, PCDF, EQS biota human health CB-118 24 μg/kg lw FAC

-like compounds PCB-DL 2013/39/EU fish liver or muscle 27.0
+Primary threshold value reference Secondary threshold value reference Dioxin and dioxin- like compounds Sum of PCDDs, PCDFs, dl-PCBs 0.0065 TEQ/kg ww fish, crustaceans or molluscs EQS biota human health 2013/39/EU CB-118 24 μg/kg lw fish liver or muscle EAC Non-dioxin like PCBs sum of congeners (28, 52, 101, 138, 153, 180) 75 μg/kg ww fish muscle EC 1881/2006 and 1259/2011

-0.0065 TEQ/kg ww

-fish, crustaceans or

-molluscs

-Non-dioxin like PCBs sum of congeners EC 1881/2006 and

-(28, 52, 101, 138, 1259/2011

-153, 180) 75 μg/kg

-ww fish muscle

-The threshold value for each compound is defined based on Ecological Quality Standards (EQS) derived for the purposes of the EU Water Framework Directive, and where EQS values are not available on Environmental Assessment Criteria (EAC) values developed in the OSPAR framework.
+The threshold value is defined based on Ecological Quality Standards (EQS) derived for the purposes of the EU Water Framework Directive, and where EQS values are not available on Environmental Assessment Criteria (EAC) values developed in the OSPAR framework.